 Write an obituary or funeral notice

-It is the choice of loved ones whether to write an obituary, funeral notice, or both.
+It's the choice of loved ones whether to write an obituary, funeral notice, or both.
 Writing an obituary allows for a short bio of the deceased to be written while also informing people that the person has passed away.

 The choice is personal and comes down to how many times people want to write about their loved one’s passing, and how much they want to spend on placing a notice in the newspaper.

 A big decision that comes out of a funeral plan is knowing whether or not the deceased wished to be cremated or buried.
-This might not be mentioned in the funeral plan, however, surviving family members may know what their loved one wanted.
+This might not be mentioned in the funeral plan, but surviving family members may know what their loved one wanted.

 You should then meet with a funeral director in the funeral home where the body is being held.
 The meeting will sort out arrangements in terms of how the body will be cared for and what type of ceremony will be held.

 Sometimes people who have passed already have a plot purchased in a cemetery.
 However, if this is not the case, loved ones will need to meet with officials from their chosen cemetery to purchase interment property.